TessierV/holbertonschool-interview/README.md

 ### Resume :
 In this exercise, the goal is to calculate the fewest number of operations needed to obtain exactly n occurrences of the character 'H' in a text file.
 The text editor can perform only two operations: Copy All and Paste.
 The challenge is to be efficient in utilizing these operations to achieve the desired count of 'H'.
 <br><br>

+## 5- Sandpiles

+### Resume :
+The "Sandpiles" project aims to implement a C function to add two sandpiles (3x3 grids).
+Each element of the grid represents the number of sand grains in that cell.
+Adding the sandpiles must be done according to specific rules, and the final result should be a stable sandpile.
+<br><br>

 <br/><hr>
 <p align="right">Holberton TOULOUSE</p>